rahul-rathore786/Image-uploader-mongoDB/README.md

 Clone the GitHub repository: gh repo clone rahul-rathore786/Image-uploader-mongoDB

-* Navigate to the project directory: `cd image-uploader`
+* Navigate to the project directory: `cd image-uploader-mongoDB`
 * Install the required Node.js dependencies: `npm install`
-* Start the Node.js server: `npm start`
+* Start the Node.js server: `nodemon app.js` or `node app.js`
 * Open your web browser and go to http://localhost:3000 to access the website.

 ## Usage

-* **Upload Image:** To upload an image, the user can either click on the "Upload" button or drag and drop the image into the designated upload area.
+* **Upload Image:** To upload an image, the user can click on the "Choose File" button.
 The image file and the provided title and description are stored in the MongoDB database.

 ![Screen Shot](https://www.linkpicture.com/q/img-up1.png)